AEW Dynamite vs. WWE NXT: Who Won the Feb. 12 Battle of the Wednesday Night War?

 Match of the Night: Lio Rush vs. Hector Garza

 Moment We'll Remember: Matt Riddle and Pete Dunne sneaking into "the boot" of Triple H's plane to bum a ride to Portland, Oregon, for Takeover.
 The BroserWeights are a gift that keeps giving, two very distinct personalities who play off each other in a very funny way.

 NXT: What Worked

-—It's been great to have Velveteen Dream back in our lives after an extended absence due to injury.
+—It's been great to have Velveteen Dream back in our lives after an extended absence because of injury.
 Much like Jon Moxley provides AEW a unique energy, Dream does the same for NXT.
-There's no one quite like him in the wrestling world and absence most definitely made the heart grow fonder.
+There's no one quite like him in the wrestling world, and absence most definitely made the heart grow fonder.

 His feud with Roderick Strong immediately stands out in a crowded field of contrived grievances.
 Bringing Strong's family into it, painting their visages on his tights, is a bold move.
 Going full Rick Rude is a big gamble.
 I eagerly await the fallout.

 —Candice LeRae is one of the best wrestlers on the roster, so it's always a good thing when we get to see her in the ring.
 Dakota Kai, meanwhile, is really coming into her own.

 A lot of wrestlers in a work-rate-style promotion like NXT are heels in name only.
 They come out, say something mean to the crowd, then proceed to wrestle the same exact style match as all the babyfaces.